blueridgeboost/blueridgeboost.github.io/src/content/classes.md

         <div class="col-12 p-2 lightnote">
             <center>
             Try any class for two weeks for only $50. <span class="below-md"><br></span>
-            Twelve 60-minute classes for $355, 90-minute for $525.<br>
+            Subsequent classes are $30/60-minute class and $43/90-minute class, paid monthly.<br>
             <a href="/discounts">Discounts</a> available for multiple classes (CURIOSITY50) and for siblings (SIBLINGS10).<br>
-            No classes on Easter and Memorial Day weekends.
+            No classes on Mother's Day and Memorial Day weekend.
             </center>
         </div>
         <div class="col-12 p-2">